bwu62/stat240-revamp/docs/12-proportions.md

 ### Confidence interval

-In a two-proportions scenario, generally our goal is to run inference on the **difference of the underlying population probabilities $p_1-p_2$**.
+For a two-proportions scenario, generally our goal is to run inference on the **difference of the underlying population probabilities $p_1-p_2$**.
 We think of this as our parameter of interest.

 For this parameter, our point estimate naturally is the **difference of our sample proportions $\hat p_1-\hat p_2$**.
 Then, our interval takes the form: